MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 [!INCLUDE [current-version](includes/current-version.md)]

-## Prerequisites
+## Prepare your environment

-You need to prepare your environment before using the Azure CLI.
+Before running Azure CLI commands, you need to setup your environment.

 [!INCLUDE [prerequisites](includes/azure-cli-prepare-your-environment-no-header.md)]

-## Syntax example - subscriptions
+## Subscription syntax example

 The Azure CLI syntax follows a simple `reference name` - `command` - `parameter` - `parameter value` pattern.
 For example, switching between subscriptions is often a common task.
 Here is the syntax.